omarvides/dockerized-api/README.md

 # Dockerized APP

-This is a demo app, that I'll use to build on a drone.io server and publish its image to docker registry
+This is a very basic repository to show how to make builds for nodejs apps using and different types of CI tools

 This app can be published using drone.io